-Document Ref: RG WHS Management Plan Individual Build Version: 03 Page: Page 25 of 70 Owner: WHS Manager Date of Issue Date of Issue: July 2019
+Document Ref: RG WHS Management Plan Individual Build Version: 05 Page: Page 18 of 52 Owner: WHS Manager Date of Issue: Oct 2021

-- b) Damaged ladders must be removed from service. - c) Only light duty work is undertaken while on the ladder, where three points of contact can be maintained, and tools can be operated safely with one hand. - d) Slip resistant shoes should be worn by workers/sub-contractors using ladders. - e) Ladders should not be used in very wet or windy conditions or next to traffic areas, unless the working area is barricaded. - f) Only one person is allowed on a ladder at a time. - g) When working from a ladder the worker/sub-contractor must not: - Over-reach (the centre of the torso should be within the ladder stiles throughout the work). - Face away from the ladder when going up or down, or when working from it. - Stand higher than the second tread below the top plate of any stepladder (except for three-rung step ladders).
+- d) Slip resistant shoes should be worn by workers using ladders - e) Ladders should not be used in very wet or windy conditions or next to traffic areas, unless the working area is barricaded. - f) Only one person is allowed on a ladder at a time. - g) When working from a ladder the worker must not: - Over-reach. (the centre of the torso should be within the ladder stiles throughout the work) - Face away from the ladder when going up or down, or when working from it. - Stand higher than the second tread below the top plate of any stepladder (with the exception of three-rung step ladders).

-4.3.5 Single or Extension Ladders
+3.3.5 Single or Extension Ladders.

-- a) Single or extension ladders may only be used to: - Gain access. - Carry out permitted work, that is where the material or equipment being carried does not restrict movement or cause loss of balance (the trunk of the body remains centred on the ladder; and equipment can be used with one hand unless a control to prevent a fall is used). - b) A person using a ladder for access or permitted work must either: - Have three points of substantial contact with the ladder or a stable object, for example, standing on the ladder with two feet while holding a fascia board or timber stud. - Prevent falls with a control measure, for example, a pole strap. - Use a fall-arrest harness system (not attached to the ladder). - c) The ladder must have a load rating of not less than 120kg (rating plate must be clearly visible) and be: - Secured against movement at or near its top or bottom, for example, by tying or clamping or held by a second person; - Manufactured for industrial use; - Used only for the designed purpose; - Not more than 6.1 metres for a single ladder; - Not more than 9.2 metres for an extension ladder used for electrical work or 7.5 metres for other work; - On a firm and stable surface;
+- a) Single or extension ladders may only be used to: - Gain access. - Carry out permitted work, that is where the material or equipment being carried does not restrict movement or cause loss of balance; the trunk of the body remains centred on the ladder; and equipment can be used with one hand (unless a control to prevent a fall is used). - b) A person using a ladder for access or permitted work must either: - Have three points of substantial contact with the ladder or a stable object, for example, standing on the ladder with two feet while holding a fascia board or timber stud. - Prevent falls with a control measure, for example, a pole strap. - Use a fall-arrest harness system (not attached to the ladder). - c) The ladder must have a load rating of not less than 120kg (rating plate must be clearly visible) and be: - Secured against movement at or near its top or bottom, for example, by tying or clamping or held by a second person. - Manufactured for industrial use. - Used only for the designed purpose. - Not more than 6.1 metres for a single ladder. - Not more than 9.2 metres for an extension ladder used for electrical work or 7.5 metres for other work. - On a firm and stable surface. - Erected at a stable angle.
+(Generally 1 to 4) - Extended at least 1 metre above a surface being accessed.